dbarzin/dbarzin/README.md

 I believe that technology can be used to improve people's lives, but this can only be done if we work together and share our knowledge.
 That's why I'm also a strong advocate of collaboration and openness in the tech industry.

-At the end of the day, I'm proud of what I do and hope to continue helping people through my work.

 May the source code be with you!

 [![GitHub stats](https://github-readme-stats.vercel.app/api?username=dbarzin&count_private=true&show_icons=true)](https://github.com/dbarzin)